Home/Resources/Early Development/Let’s Talk About It: 5 Ways to Build Babies’ Language and Communication Skills from Birth

 3. Make it a conversation, not a one-way street.

 Be sure to pause when talking with your little one to give her a chance to respond.
-Ask questions (yes, even with a baby), like “Which book should we read” as you hold up 2 books, and watch how she responds: “You are looking at the story about the bear—let’s read that one!”
+When thinking about how to talk to babies, ask questions (yes, even with a baby), like “Which book should we read” as you hold up 2 books, and watch how she responds: “You are looking at the story about the bear—let’s read that one!”
 Babies begin to engage in back-and-forth interactions as early as 3 months old.
 This means they begin to wait for pauses and respond with babbles, coos, smiles, or even body movements like kicking their legs or reaching out their arms.
 Pausing during interactions and looking expectantly at your baby lets her know when it’s her turn to “speak” and teaches her about the back-and-forth of communication.

 4. Narrate what you do as you go through your daily routines.